rmi-electricity/cheshire/README.rst

-Cheshire: a Python Template Repository for Catalyst
+Cheshire: a Python Template Repository for RMI created by Catalyst
 =======================================================================================

 .. readme-intro